What Attackers Can Access Inside Your Network? TrustMeter Can Tell You

 If not addressed, excessive network access enables VPN infiltration, lateral movement, zero day exploits, and ultimately data exfiltration, as well as the spread of commodity malware and ransomware.
 With so much at stake, what can you do to start to tackle the problem?

 You can begin by getting a clear view of how much your network is open from the inside, so you understand how exposed you may be.
-To help you do this, we are excited to announce TrustMeter, a free tool you can use to quickly and easily map excessive trust within your network.
+To help you do this, we are excited to announce TrustMeter, a free network segmentation tool you can use to quickly and easily map excessive trust within your network.
 In just a couple clicks, TrustMeter gives you insights into just how much an attacker could access in your network, with data you can use to take proactive action to limit infiltration damage.

 TrustMeter Use Cases